 Before taking a deep dive into the therapy world, I never would have considered looking outside of my insurance network to find a great therapist.
 I assumed it would be easier and less expensive to see an in-network therapist — that’s why we have insurance, right?
-I quickly learned that’s often not the case.
+I quickly learned that’s always not the case.
 Sometimes, it’s a better choice to see an out-of-network therapist.

 If you’re starting to look for a therapist, here are 8 reasons you may want to consider seeing an out-of-network therapist.

 1. You’re looking for a therapist with a unique skill set

 Private pay therapists often have more specialized practices.
 So if you come across a therapist whose skills directly speak to your needs, it’s worth reaching out.